scilus/scil-documentation/source/arriving/setup_computer.rst

 Apptainer
 ---------

 Apptainer (formerly Singularity) is an alternative to Docker.
-Docker requires root privileges and, as such, is not available on High Performance Computers from the Digital Alliance of Canada (see section :ref:`ref_highperfcomputer`).
+Docker requires root privileges and, as such, is not available on High Performance Computers from the Digital Alliance of Canada (see :ref:`ref_highperfcomputer`).
 However, Apptainer containers can run without elevated privileges or root access.
 Apptainer is particularly useful for saving a Docker container to a file which is then useable in High performance computers, without root privileges.

-The steps for installing Apptainer on Ubuntu are given below. **Do not try to install on MacOS!** To use on Digital Alliance of Canada clusters, refer instead to section: :ref:`ref_highperfcomputer`.
+The steps for installing Apptainer on Ubuntu are given below. **Do not try to install on MacOS!** To use on Digital Alliance of Canada clusters, refer instead to section :ref:`ref_highperfcomputer`.

 .. code-block:: bash